ERATOMMSD/KeYmaeraX-release/README.md

 KeYmaera X is a property of Carnegie Mellon University distributed under GNU2 license.
 See COPYRIGHT.txt and LICENSE.txt for detailed copyright information.

-Any changes made in this fork of the repository belong to (C) 2019 ERATO MMSD, and are also available under the GNU2 license.
+Any changes made in this fork of the repository belong to (C) 2019 ERATO MMSD (https://group-mmm.org/eratommsd/), and are also available under the GNU2 license.

 Contact
 =======